Contact

 How to Improve Communication Skills

-Communication is a vital part of the world of work.
+Communication skills are a vital part of the world of work.
 However, you could argue it’s not something we’re ever actively taught.

-Do our school English classes actively teach us communication skills?
+Do our school English classes actively teach us communication skills and why the language we use matters?
 What about university?

 How, then, do you improve your communication skills?
 And why does it matter anyway?